 Florida Online Sports Betting: When Will Sportsbook Apps Launch?

-Florida Online Sports Betting is official.
-A groundbreaking deal that brings legal online sports betting to the Sunshine State was announced on April 23, 2021, by Governor Ron DeSantis.
+It’s such a shame, too, considering pundits thought Florida online sports betting had a chance to arrive at some point soon.
+The groundbreaking deal that brings legal online sports betting to the Sunshine State was announced on April 23, 2021, by Governor Ron DeSantis.

 Florida online sports betting and retail sports betting are both included in the deal.
 The number of mobile skins has yet to be determined, but servers will likely be included on tribal property.